wbcsd/data-exchange-protocol/decisions/log/0034-common-urn-structure-productIDs.md

 If the PACT community decides to apply, the process is free, although requires a rigorous application process which PACT Tech WG members will be requested to contribute to.
 Doing this in collaboration with a number of PACT’s closet partner initiatives (TfS, Catena-X, SFC, RMI, and Green x Digital) will strengthen the application.

+Our recommmendation for now is to hold off on IANA registration, as it will be a substantial effort eating away from capacity to drive further adoption of the PACT framework.

 ## Consequences